FrozenAssassine/NeuralNetwork-FromScratch/README.md

 ## ❗Info
 At the current point I would not recommend this in any production environment, for me it's just a fun project to learn more about CUDA and Neural Networks.
+Also I tried to implement Convolution and Pooling layer from scratch, but failed in the back propagation.
+Currently they are not working in any way😢

 ## 🛠️ Features